 The show was originally fansubbed by Anime-Fury, back in the airly days.
 Darkonius transcribed the hardsubs.
 Perevodildo translation-checked and timed.
 I edited and typeset.
 Intrepid and ImAWasteOfHair QCed.
 The raws are Domesday Duplicator rips of Japanese laserdiscs and were encoded by an anonymous friend.

 Princess Army: Wedding Combat is a middling shoujo in every respect: nothing really stands out.
 Hajime is a preening Daddy's boy.
 Aida's coterie and her family are only cursorily developed.
 The issue of betrothal at 15 is simply ignored.
 At one point, Hajime bursts into Nonoka's bedroom and almost ravishes her.
 This is also ignored, except for a comment on how "well developed" Nonoka is for her age.
-I will concede that some of the jokes, mostly done with chibi characters, are pretty good, but J.C.
-Staff has done a lot better than this.
+I will concede that some of the jokes, mostly done with chibi characters, are pretty good, but it's thin gruel.

 In short, if you want a show about a talented girl doing judo, watch Yawara!
 Still, if Princess Army: Wedding Combat sounds like your cup of barley tea, you can download it from the usual torrent site or from IRC bot Orphan|Arutha in channels #nibl or #news on irc.rizon.net.